siazoombox/Onboarding/standuplyReports.md

 ## Dixi Reports

-Here at Expertizo, we utilize a service called Geekbot.
+Here at Sia Zoombox, we utilize a service called Geekbot.
 Geekbot is a program that runs stand-up meetings in text format in Slack.
 It helps our distributed teams organize and run stand-ups no matter the distance.

 These reports provide critical information and updates from engineers that helps better improve engineering's context for overall work and progress throughout the GitHub organization.